Emma Davis, Health Department

 Our dental clinic hours are from 8:00 a.m. to 4:30 PM on Mondays and Thursdays.

-Birth records are available for persons born in the State of Tennessee.
-Short forms are available from January 1949-Present for all births that occurred in any county in the state.
-The short form has all the necessary basic information.
+Birth records are available for persons born in the State of Tennessee (long Forms only).
 The current fee is $15.00 and another $15.00 for each additional copy purchased at the same time.

-Death records are available deaths that occurred in Cocke County over the last 6 years.
+Death records are available deaths that occurred in Cocke County over the last 100 years.
 The fee is 15.00 per certificate.
-Death records for deaths that occurred longer than 6 years will have to be obtained through vital records in Nashville.

 To purchase a death certificate, you must be an immediate family member, funeral home, or legal representative.
 Additionally, you will need a copy of your driver’s license if cause of death is required.
 If you are not a family member, you will also need documentation of your need for the certificate.